-Mentored Turkish VII is part of the Mentored Language Program administered by the Five College Center for the Study of World Languages.
+Mentored Hindi VI is part of the Mentored Language Program administered by the Five College Center for World Languages.
 Mentored courses focus on all four skills (speaking, listening, reading, and writing) using one-on-one tutorials with a language mentor, small group conversation sessions, and guided individual study.
 Students follow a series of detailed study guides outlining homework assignments and preparation steps for tutorials and conversation sessions.